 The first restaurant I ever went to on Jonathan Gold’s recommendation was the Vermont Coffee Teriyaki House on 1st Street in Koreatown.
 At that time, in the summer of 1990, we were living in downtown Los Angeles in a massive, dilapidated loft on Olympic and Wall Street, above Mushrooms, Incorporated, in an unreinforced masonry building with a leaky roof and a ridiculous bathroom down the hall; a weirdly beautiful place with a squeaking floor of ancient painted pine, 18-foot ceilings and in the middle of our studio, a spooky, darkly forbidding disused elevator shaft hidden behind steel doors that you could open and look vertiginously down into this cavernous musty pit!
 In summer, there were so many mosquitoes from the fruit in the produce district that we slept under a net.
 A year or so later, a sudden and inexplicable revulsion at the taste of a longed-for martini would portend the arrival of my now 25-year-old daughter, but for now I was a fancy-free, more-dash-than-cash designer of overpriced tchotchkes for the home.

 In his review, Gold described what would become my favorite dish at Vermont Coffee Teriyaki both accurately and irresistibly: “old-fashioned fried rice, thick with bits of omelet and fragrant with burnt soy, in a battered, flat-bottomed wok.”
-Here, obviously and from the first minute, was a profound literary gift bent to the task of the describing of street food.
+Here, obviously and from the first minute, was a profound literary gift bent to the task of describing street food.
 The care and vigilance, the sense of lusciousness and the searing aliveness with which he wrote about this working-class dive were electrifying.
 It was more evidence of what I’d been learning in my work; that it was awareness of the world, sensitivity and not money, that betokens taste and elegance.
 Plus, here was a fantastic-sounding place that I could afford to visit.

 So I dragged my then-husband over to Vermont Coffee Teriyaki the very next day.
 The burger answered just exactly to Gold’s description of it: